18 Quick Midline Crossing Activities for Academic Tasks

 When your students need to wipe their desks, they can focus on crossing midline!
 If a kiddo is right handed, I will sometimes cue them to hold onto the right corner of the desk with their left hand as their right hand does all the wiping.
 This way, they have to cross the middle of the body without rotating the trunk.

-Other surfaces to clean: chalkboards, whiteboards, large windows, doors, etc
+Other vertical surfaces to clean: chalkboards, whiteboards, large windows, doors, etc

 YouTube Videos for Midline Crossing